M.C. Townsend Associates, LLC

 Dr. Mary Townsend is an Independent Spirometry and Epidemiology Consultant for industrial, government, and research clients and an Adjunct Assistant Professor of Environmental and Occupational Health at the Graduate School of Public Health, University of Pittsburgh.

-She is lead author of the American College of Occupational and Environmental Medicine (ACOEM) Position Statements on Spirometry in the Occupational Health Setting – 2010 Update and Evaluating Pulmonary Function Change Over Time in the Occupational Setting, and an active member of the American Thoracic Society (ATS).
+She received the 2013 American College of Occupational and Environmental Medicine (ACOEM) Award for Health Achievement in Occupational Medicine.
+She is lead author of ACOEM's Position Statements on Spirometry in the Occupational Health Setting - 2011 Update and Evaluating Pulmonary Function Change Over Time in the Occupational Setting, and has been an active member of the American Thoracic Society (ATS) for over 30 years.

 She frequently presents workshops and lectures on the interpretation and pitfalls of Spirometry in the Occupational Setting at annual ACOEM meetings, both at the national and regional levels.
-She also presents Pre-Conference Workshops on "Real-World Spirometry in the Occupational Setting" for the American Association of Occupational Health Nurses (AAOHN) at their annual Symposium & Expo.
-She presents annual Sunrise Seminars for the American Thoracic Society (ATS) on "Real-World Spirometry: Technique and Equipment Pitfalls That Elevate or Reduce Results."
+She has also presented Pre-Conference NIOSH-Approved Spirometry Refresher Courses for the American Association of Occupational Health Nurses (AAOHN) at their annual Symposium & Expo.
+She presents frequent Sunrise Seminars for the American Thoracic Society (ATS) on "Real-world spirometry: Avoiding technical pitfalls and choosing an interpretation algorithm."

 She presented an illustrated summary of Technique and Equipment Pitfalls in Spirometry at the NIOSH Workshop on Best Practices in Workplace Surveillance in 2001.
 She was first author of Is My Lung Function Really That Good? an article on real-world spirometry problems that elevate test results, published in Chest in 2004.
-She is a member of the Chest Editorial Board and was recently named one of the top 5% of reviewers for 2009, based on the number of papers reviewed and the timeliness and quality of the reviews.
-She also serves as an occasional reviewer for Thorax, American Journal of Respiratory and Critical Care Medicine, Journal of Occupational and Environmental Medicine, and the American Journal of Infection Control.
+She is a member of the Chest Editorial Board and was named one of the top 5% of reviewers for 2009, based on the number of papers reviewed and the timeliness and quality of the reviews.

-Before working as an Independent Consultant, she worked as a Visiting Scientist and Research Epidemiologist at NIOSH, and as an Assistant Professor of Epidemiology at the University of Pittsburgh.
+Before working as an Independent Consultant, she worked as an Epidemic Intelligence Service (EIS) Visiting Scientist and Research Epidemiologist at NIOSH, and as an Assistant Professor of Epidemiology at the University of Pittsburgh.